Prepared to Serve

 Citizens need people they trust to serve as city leaders.
 Lorene brings people together and engages all kinds of neighbors.
 She works with citizens and business owners who live, drive, walk and become experienced in their area.

 Because Lorene desires to be the best possible public servant, she pursued a master's degree in public administration.
-Public policy analysis, human resource management, nonprofits, governance and the economy, law, budget & finance courses inform her of considerations and best practices to help Davis County.
+Public policy analysis, human resource management, nonprofits, governance and the economy, law, The United States Constitution, budget & finance, and economic development courses inform her of considerations and best practices to help Davis County.

 Since January, 2014 Lorene has attended the following to learn and research for Davis County: